apache/rocketmq/docs/en/Operations_Producer.md

 SEND_OK means sending message successfully.
 SEND_OK does not mean it is reliable.
 To make sure no message would be lost, you should also enable SYNC_MASTER or SYNC_FLUSH.
 * FLUSH_DISK_TIMEOUT

 FLUSH_DISK_TIMEOUT means sending message successfully but the Broker flushing the disk with timeout.
-In this kind of condition, the Broker has saved this message, this message will be lost only if the Broker was down.
+In this kind of condition, the Broker has saved this message in memory, this message will be lost only if the Broker was down.
 The FlushDiskType and SyncFlushTimeout could be specified in MessageStoreConfig.
 If the Broker set MessageStoreConfig’s FlushDiskType=SYNC_FLUSH(default is ASYNC_FLUSH), and the Broker doesn’t finish flushing the disk within MessageStoreConfig’s syncFlushTimeout(default is 5 secs), you will get this status.
 * FLUSH_SLAVE_TIMEOUT

 FLUSH_SLAVE_TIMEOUT means sending messages successfully but the slave Broker does not finish synchronizing with the master.
-In this kind of condition, the Broker has saved this message, this message will be lost only if the Broker was down.
 If the Broker’s role is SYNC_MASTER(default is ASYNC_MASTER), and the slave Broker doesn’t finish synchronizing with the master within the MessageStoreConfig’s syncFlushTimeout(default is 5 secs), you will get this status.
 * SLAVE_NOT_AVAILABLE

 SLAVE_NOT_AVAILABLE means sending messages successfully but no slave Broker configured.
-In this kind of condition, the Broker has saved this message, this message will be lost only if the master Broker was down.
 If the Broker’s role is SYNC_MASTER(default is ASYNC_MASTER), but no slave Broker is configured, you will get this status.

 ##### 2 Operations on Message Sending failed
 The send method of Producer can be retried, the retry  process is illustrated below: